SketchyMaze/guidebook/docs/custom-levels/index.md

 of colors for the level or doodad you're drawing.
 You can click on "Add Color" to create more rows as needed.

+> **NOTICE:** Modifying the color of an existing swatch on your Palette will also
+> change any pixels _already on your level_ to the new color.
+Drawings in this
+> game use an indexed palette, similar to GIF and some PNG images!

 ### Color Attributes

 The **Attributes** column toggles behaviors on or off for this color.
 In the default